mehraverse/chrome-summarizer-project/README.md

 - Click "Summary Available" to see summary on compatible pages
 - Select text and right-click to summarize selection
-- Use Cmd/Ctrl + Shift + K shortcut to toggle summary page
+- Use Cmd/Ctrl + Shift + K shortcut or click extension button to toggle summary page
 - Ask questions about the article in chat interface

 ## Tech Stack